dpfu/dissertate/README.md

 # Introducing the Pandoc + LaTeX dissertation template

 This repository provides files needed to support the production and typesetting of a PhD dissertation.
-Write in Pandoc (a Markdown variant), sprinkle LaTeX wherever you see fit, and you'll end up with a [beautiful pdf](http://bit.ly/YRt5hE).
-The code currently supports Harvard and Princeton, though it can be adapted easily.
+Write it in Pandoc (a Markdown variant), sprinkle LaTeX wherever you see fit, and you'll end up with a [beautiful pdf](http://bit.ly/YRt5hE).
+You'll also get a Word file for each chapter, for sharing with those unfamiliar with LaTeX.
+The code currently supports Harvard and Princeton, though it can easily be adapted to meet the requirements of other schools.

 # Getting started
 1. Install the default font, EB Garamond.
 The files are provided in `fonts/EB Garamond`.